matthewovan/vscode-settings/README.md

 The .devcontainer.jason launches any project in a docker container, whose image you specify.
 The rest enables clang-tidy, clang-format, IntelliSense, and debugging settings in VSCode.

 ## How do I use it?
-Just add this package to the repository your project lives in, and it should work fine.
+Just add this package to the repository your project lives in, and make the changes listed below.

 ## Useful commands